mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [PropertyDescriptorCollection](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.propertydescriptorcollection?view=net-8.0) | A PropertyDescriptorCollection with the properties that are exposed for this data type, or null if there are no properties.
+| [PropertyDescriptorCollection](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.propertydescriptorcollection?view=net-8.0) | A  with the properties that are exposed for this data type, or null if there are no properties.

 ### bool GetPropertiesSupported([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

-Returns whether this object supports properties, using the specified context.
+Returns whether this object supports properties, using the wrapped converter's method.

 ```cs
 bool GetPropertiesSupported(ITypeDescriptorContext context)